French Food at Home

-French Food at Home is a James Beard Foundation Award-winning cooking show presented by Laura Calder.
-It is filmed in Halifax, Nova Scotia and airs on Food Network Canada, the Asian Food Channel, and the Cooking Channel.

-French Food at Home is a lifestyle series featuring simple French home cooking which anyone, anywhere, can make.
-All 78 episodes were shot in a home kitchen in Canada and include scenes of France (filmed in France) such as trips to the market and glimpses of everyday French food life.
+French Food at Home is a cooking show presented by Canadian chef Laura Calder.
+Filmed in Halifax, Nova Scotia, it aired from 2007-2010 on Food Network Canada, the Asian Food Channel, and the Cooking Channel.
+It was a lifestyle series featuring simple French home cooking.
+All 78 episodes were shot in a home kitchen in Canada and include scenes filmed in France, such as trips to the market and glimpses of everyday French food life.
+The show received the James Beard Foundation Award in 2010.
 Music for the show was composed by Mike O'Neill.